CUSTOMER SERVICE STANDARDS AND INTEGRATED ACCESSIBILITY STANDARDS (“IAS”)

 3. Training

-The Firm will provide training to employees, volunteers, and other persons who provide goods, services or facilities on behalf of the Firm, on the requirements set out in the Integrated Accessibility Standards and on the Ontario Human Rights Code as it relates to individuals with disabilities.
+The Firm has provided and will continue to provide training to employees, volunteers, and other persons who provide goods, services or facilities on behalf of the Firm, on the requirements set out in the Integrated Accessibility Standards and on the Ontario Human Rights Code as it relates to individuals with disabilities.

-Training will be provided in 2015, in a way that best suits the duties of the applicable staff, as part of new hire onboarding, and on an ongoing basis when changes are made to policies pursuant to the Integrated Accessibility Standards.
+Training will be provided as soon as practicable in a way that best suits the duties of the applicable persons as part of onboarding and on an ongoing basis when changes are made to policies pursuant to the Integrated Accessibility Standards.
 A record of this training will be kept, including the dates on which training is provided and the number of individuals to whom it is provided.

 4. Kiosks